Disponible/available in: Français (French)

 The project was awarded $11 million in funding from the Investment in Affordable Housing Program.

-• Rochester Heights is an Ottawa Community Housing neighbourhood made up of just over 100 townhouses in the West Centretown area.
+• Rochester Heights is an Ottawa Community Housing neighbourhood comprising just over 100 townhouses in the West Centretown area.

 • Half of the tenants are single parents